 Frequently Asked Questions

-Individuals, families or businessses can join the CSB to pick up fresh baked goods from neighborhood pick up sites.
-Members join through our website by selecting neighborhood pick up site, share size ($/delivery), payment plan, payment method and providing contact info.
-Then you may customize your first order and set up recurring order for future dates!
-You will receive a welcome email and a delivery reminder email with details about your pick up.
+Anybody can join the CSB to pick up fresh baked goods from neighborhood pick up sites.
+Members join through our website by selecting a neighborhood pick up site, payment plan, payment method and providing contact info.
+Then you may customize your first order by Sunday night and patiently wait until Wednesday afternoon to pick up your first order at your friendly neighborhood pick up site.
+You will receive a welcome email and a delivery reminder email with details about your pick up and you can always contact us with questions.

 How does Bakeshop's CSB work?